 Number 1: Justice League

-What’s worse than having your daughter commit suicide?
-Having that happen and then having to also step down from a major film you’re making.
-This is just one the problems that befell Zack Snyder while trying to make Justice League.
+These are just a few of the problems that befell Zack Snyder while trying to make Justice League.
 The movie, like Suicide Squad, and Fant4stic, already had so much to live up to: it had to overcome the critical pannings of Suicide Squad and BvS, bring together heroes that were (at the time) more popular than Marvel, be better than Wonder Woman and The Avengers, compete with Marvel at the box office and, worst of all, remove Henry Cavill’s mustache.

 Justice League did none of those things.